Many people think that writing for children is easier than writing for adults. It is not.

 The "Happy Home" series revolves around the Zambrano family.
 A family is a special household of different people who model what Jesus said, “Love each other as I have loved you.”
 No problem is too big nor too small.
 A father, a mother, three children (two by blood and one adopted) and a loyal househelp: They worship a loving God and are happy together!

-It took me almost a year to write the books in the series, and took even longer to polish.
+It took me over a year to write the books in the series, and took even longer to polish.
 Vividly illustrated by Leo Kempis-Ang, these books—and those still to come—hope to make kids value their own family.

 If one child can catch that life lesson, I couldn’t be more blessed.